Georgetown upsets Big East top seed Villanova 72-71 at MSG

-The eighth-seeded Hoyas (11-12) will play the winner of St. John's-Seton Hall on Friday night at Madison Square Garden.
-Georgetown is in the conference semifinals for the first time since 2015.
+The eighth-seeded Hoyas (11-12) will play the winner of St. John's-Seton Hall on Friday night.
+Georgetown last reached the Big East semifinals in 2015.
+The Hoyas last won the tournament in 2007.

+“We took another step — in my house, by the way.
+This is my house,” Ewing said in a postgame television interview.
+“It’s a great win.
+Huge win.”

+Before Ewing became a Hall of Fame center for the Knicks, his Georgetown teams in the mid-1980s were the beasts of the Big East.
+Villanova has taken over that role in recent years, winning the last three tournament titles and dominating the Hoyas in the process.

 Harris led the way with 18 points and drew a foul on Jeremiah Robinson-Earl driving to the basket with 4.7 seconds to go and the Hoyas down one.